Blindfold your TLS Certificates

 Enable TLS on a Load Balancer

-Follow these steps to cut and paste a blindfolded (or non-blindfolded) TLS certificate to your load balancer.
+Follow these steps to cut and paste a blindfolded (or non-blindfolded) TLS certificate into your load balancer.

 Step 1: Log into Console and edit your load balancer configuration.